Your credit score is arguably one of the most important pieces of information about you and about your overall financial standing.

 Credit score calculations also consider the number of new credit accounts you’ve opened recently.

-Fintechs in some countries abroad and the Philippines have changed the landscape with telco credit scoring.
-Because of it, the unbanked now have access to loans and other services that were once inaccessible to them.
+Today, FinScore has changed the landscape of banking and loan screening in the Philippines and abroad with the introduction of alternative credit scoring.
+With FinScore, the unbanked now have access to loans and other financial services that were once inaccessible to them.

 How do fintech companies like FinScore determine credit scores through telco data?

-We score consumers based on telco data such as text usage, call usage, data usage, top up, locations, time since activation, sharing of top up credit (pasaload), and other types of data that we can extract from mobile phone usage.
+We score consumers based on telco data such as text usage, call usage, data usage, top up, locations, time since activation, sharing of top up credit (Pasaload), and other types of data that we can aggregate based on mobile phone usage.
 This allows us to provide credit scores for all types of applicants, not only for those with reports from credit bureaus.

-We have the largest available information base in the Philippines, which has allowed us to perform credit score ratings for over 35 million Filipinos.
+We have the largest available information base in the Philippines, which has allowed us to perform credit score ratings for each and every Filipino.
+With our efficient and reliable alternative credit scoring process that utilizes 100% telco data coverage, we can provide the whole Filipino population with credit scores that are not only easier to access, but also reflect reliable data for better screening.
 The credit scores are also processed in less than a second, providing real-time data with no action required from the applicants.

-With the use of AI and machine learning algorithms, we are able to extract maximum value from our varied sets of data, providing companies with valuable information on unbanked and underserved customers in the financial system.
+With the use of AI and machine learning algorithms, we can provide companies with valuable information on unbanked and underserved customers in the financial system.
 This highly predictive process also provides useful insights on banked customers.

-It’s a totally new way of checking credit scores in the Philippines.
-It’s an all-inclusive approach that’s making waves in the industry.
-It’s reshaping financial expectations, as we help shape credit scoring into a fair, more inclusive, highly personalized process.
+It’s a totally new way of checking credit scores in the Philippines, with an all-inclusive approach that’s set to make waves in the financial industry.
+It’s reshaping financial expectations, as we help shape credit scoring into a fair, inclusive, and highly personalized process.

 Interested to know more?
 Contact FinScore today and find out about telco data scoring’s bright future.